KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 and [2010](https://en.wikipedia.org/wiki/Kyrgyz_Revolution_of_2010)
 both of which deposed national leaders.
-This makes Kyrgyzstan unique amongst the Stans, as Kazakhstan, Tajikistan, and Uzbekistan are all still led by the originaly post-Soviet leader, and Turkmenistan was as well until [Niyazov](https://en.wikipedia.org/wiki/Saparmurat_Niyazov) passed away in 2006.
+This makes Kyrgyzstan unique amongst the Stans, as Kazakhstan, Tajikistan, and Uzbekistan are all still led by the original post-Soviet leader, and Turkmenistan was as well until [Niyazov](https://en.wikipedia.org/wiki/Saparmurat_Niyazov) passed away in 2006.